The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 so that you just have to enter the charblock and tile index to get the

-CHARBLOCK types so that you can map VRAM into tiles.
+types so that you can map VRAM into tiles.

-But even if you do use magic numbers, it's better to use hex: 8192 doesn't mean that much.
-And you have to be very careful with datatypes because pointer addition works by type, not by byte.
+Also, you have to be very careful with datatypes and because pointer addition, because the addition works by type, not by byte.
 In particular, SpriteData+0x2000 = 0x06014000, not 0x06012000, because the datatype of SpriteData is u16.
 The code is correct here, but the comment is not.

 7.3 BounceSprite main.c (pp 246 - 251)